-My current research focuses on human security as well as questions of international conflict as they relate to violent non-state actors.
+My current research focuses on human rights, foreign policy, and international security.
 Below, you can find some basic information about my current research projects.

 When does interstate conflict lead to repression in warring countries?
 A long-held maxim in the human right literature is that governments repress when they feel threatened.
-International tension would seem to be threatening to governments, yet recent literature has either ignored interstate conflict or found that international conflict has no effect on respect for human rights.
-In this paper I examine how interstate conflict and rivalry lead to domestic human rights violations by governments.
+International conflict would seem to threaten governments, yet recent literature has either ignored interstate conflict or found that international conflict has no effect on respect for human rights.
+In this paper I examine how interstate conflict leads to domestic human rights violations by governments.
 Governments often attempt to increase their hold on political power by violating human rights when facing external threats.
-I first find that threatening international conflict has an immediate deleterious effect on human rights.
-Second, I examine how the threat of future conflict affects human rights even when there is no fighting ongoing.
-Rivalries, representing the danger of future conflict also contribute to repression.
+Using a measure that incorporates information about the tangible costs of fighting, the location of conflicts, and the probability of defeat, I find that threatening international conflict has an immediate deleterious effect on respect for physical integrity rights and some civil rights.

 The Most Important Problems Dataset (MIPD): Asked since 1939, tracking results from the “most important problem” (MIP) question reveals shifting public concerns over time, as the United States grappled with crises from recessions to war to natural disasters.
 My coauthors and I have collected and aggregated responses to the MIP question to create a powerful new public opinion dataset that can be used to track issue importance over time.
 This dataset includes demographic information, responses to economic evaluation questions, presidential approval, political preference information, and party competency questions that allow researchers to determine the correlates of the MIP at the individual and group levels.
 This dataset is available here.